Tahir Zamakhshari

 Taher Abdul Rahman Zamakhshari (طاهر زمخشري) is a contemporary Saudi poet and writer.
 He was born in Makkah Al-Mukarramah on Rajab 27, 1332 AH - June 22, 1914 AD and died in 1407 AH - 1987 AD.
-He is one of the prominent inventive in the field of literature, especially poetry in the Kingdom of Saudi Arabia, and the Hejaz region in particular He is considered one of the first generation that established a creative movement in Saudi Arabia, whether in the literary or media fields.
+He is one of the prominent figures in the field of literature, especially in poetry in the Kingdom of Saudi Arabia, and the Hejaz region in particular.
+He is considered one of the first generation that established a creative movement in Saudi Arabia, whether in the literary or media fields.
 He was an Afro-Saudi.

 He began his educational life in the "Kitab al-Nuri" of Sheikh Suleiman Nuri and his father, Sheikh Abdul Muti Ibrahim al-Nuri in al-Bab district then joined the Al-Falah School in Makkah, where he completed his education in 1929.
 He worked since 1931 in government jobs until he settled in the Radio House, during which he accomplished many works, the most important of which was contributing to the establishment of the first municipality in Riyadh and the Saudi Radio.

 He was known by the title (Baba Taher) for his interest in children's literature.
 He presented a radio program called (Children's Corner) and founded the first Saudi children's magazine, Al-Rawda magazine.
 Its first issue was on September 17, 1959, AD, but it did not last long and stopped after 27 issues on May 12, 1960, AD.
 He was the owner of the first published poetry book in the history of modern Saudi poetry, which is the Diwan of Dreams of Spring, issued in 1946 AD.

 Al-Zamakhshari lived a life of exile and lived for a long time in Egypt, then moved to Tunisia, where the Tunisian government honored him and awarded him two medals in 1963 AD and 1973 AD.
 He was also awarded the Saudi State Appreciation Prize in Literature for the year 1404 AH - 1984 AD, which was received in a ceremony held on 08/08/140 AH - 04/28/1985 AD in the King Faisal Conference Hall in Riyadh under the patronage of King Fahd bin Abdulaziz Al Saud.

 He issued 30 poetry books, including the Diwan of Music of Al Ashjan (1976) and The Green Horizon (1970 AD) and the Rubaiyat of Saba Najd (1973 AD).
 He married from his social circle in Makkah, Amna Bana, and they had four children (three daughters and one son).
 His wife died while they were in their prime, and he never married after that.